jasoncavinder/Insulin_Pen_demo/README.md

 ## License

 This project is licenced to the client of Upwork contract #21949291.
-It is not licensed for public use. - see the [LICENSE.md](LICENSE.md) file for details
+It is not licensed for public use. - see the [LICENSE](LICENSE) file for details

 - Copyright 2019 © <a href="http://github.com/jasoncavinder" target="_blank">Jason Cavinder</a>, All rights reserved.